 b.
-The names, addresses and titles of all of the current general managers of the gaming enterprise and at each gaming facility;
+The names, addresses and titles of all of the current General Managers of the gaming enterprise and at each gaming facility;

 c.
 A description of the gaming activities of the gaming enterprise for each gaming facility, including, but not limited to:

-1. the number and type of games and gaming devices operated which shall include all Class II gaming activities ;
+1. the number and type of table games, card games, and gaming devices operated which shall include all Class II gaming activities ; and

 2. the number of days and hours of operation; and